Gradebook Smart Contract

 interface IGradebook {

-event assignmentCreationEvent (uint indexed _id);
+event assignmentCreationEvent (uint indexed id, string indexed name, uint indexed max_score);

-event gradeEntryEvent (uint indexed _id);
+event gradeEntryEvent (uint indexed id, string indexed name, uint indexed score);

-// The following six methods are done for you automatically -- as long as
+// The following six methods are done for you automatically -- as long as you make the

-// you make the appropriate variable public, then Solidity will create
+// appropriate variable public, then Solidity will create the getter function for you

 function tas(address ta) external returns (bool);